 HCG, human chorionic gonadotropin, is a hormone that’s produced naturally in the body.
 It’s produced by the placenta in pregnant women and circulated through the body of the women and the fetus.
 HCG helps keep the levels of progesterone high, which is necessary for a safe and successful pregnancy.

 Now, it may seem unusual for a natural hormone that the body makes during pregnancy, to be injected for weight loss.
 But that’s what the HCG Diet is about.
 It involves restricting yourself to a 500 or 800-calorie intake for 8 weeks while you take a shot of HCG to reset your metabolism.
 Your diet during this time is going to include only lunch and dinner, with a protein, a piece of fruit, one vegetable and a slice of bread per meal.

-It may seem obvious that with such a meager diet, anyone will lose weight, regardless of whether they are also taking HCG injections.
+It may seem obvious that with such a meager diet, anyone will lose weight, regardless of whether they are also taking HCG injections or the effects of the low food intake.
 In other words, how effective is HCG in suppressing appetite?
 A lot more research in this area is needed, but anecdotal evidence suggests that HCG may be able to get you through your low-calorie diet without you feeling hungry and cranky all day.
 The jury is still out on that, but meanwhile, HCG is legal and available with a prescription.
 Many HCG dieters inject themselves in the thigh at home, with their daily dose.

 HCG injections are fully approved by the FDA, usually for use in fertility treatments, supervised by a professional healthcare practitioner.
 There are different brands of HCG injections, and depending on the one being used, the doctor may administer it under the skin or intramuscular.
 When it’s injected into the muscles, the HCG is absorbed faster into the bloodstream, but subcutaneous injections release slower and may help keeping hcg levels steady over a day.